rnandan273/raghusol/README.md

 ## Examples

 Do you choose to provide the feed data (Yes/No)
 If Yes : Provide json data

 If No : Allow the system to process sample json
-No

 ### Bugs